ACCT 1 Financial Accounting (5)

 Credit, Degree Applicable

-Introduction to the accounting information system and recording and reporting of business transactions with a focus on the accounting cycle, terminology, applications of basic principles and theories, classified financial statements and statement analysis for decision makers.
-Includes issues relating to Balance Sheet valuations, revenue and expense recognition and cash flows.
+Introduction to accounting information system and recording and reporting of business transactions with a focus on the accounting cycle, terminology, application of basic principles and theories, classified financial statements and statement analysis for decision makers.
+Includes issues relating to balance sheet valuations, revenue and expense recognition and cash flows.

 C-ID ACCT 110

 After successful completion of this course, students will be able to:

 - Outcome 1: Record transactions in the accounting records of a for-profit business in a manner satisfying ethical and legal requirements.

 - Outcome 2: Produce the four required financial statements using the accounting records.